No Fault Divorce – What is it?

 No. There is currently no provision for no-fault divorce in the UK.*

-But there are plans to introduce the concept of no-fault divorce to England and Wales soon.
-In 2019 the government announced the Divorce, Dissolution and Separation Bill which is currently progressing through Parliament.
+However there are plans to introduce the concept of no-fault divorce to England and Wales soon.
+In June 2020 Parliament passed the Divorce, Dissolution and Separation Act 2020 which is now an act of Parliament.
+It is expected that the new procedures and rules will come into force sometime in the second half of 2021.

 The new law will retain the irretrievable breakdown of a marriage as the sole ground for divorce.
 But it will replace the requirement to specify one of the five ‘facts’ (eg adultery, unreasonable behaviour etc) which establish this ground, with a ‘statement of irretrievable breakdown’ – thereby eliminating the requirement to administer any blame.